moscarelli/asimov_academy/retirement_glossary_scraper/out/irs_retirement_topics/processed/044_retirement-topics-disability.md

 ---
 number: 44
 source_url: https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-disability
-downloaded_at: 2025-12-30T11:16:00.281388
+downloaded_at: 2025-12-30T12:52:30.250914
-processed_at: 2025-12-30T11:28:40.122464
+processed_at: 2025-12-30T13:04:22.363557
 ---

 # Retirement Topics - Disability

-## Filing for Individuals
+## Overview

-You may receive a distribution from a retirement plan because you became totally and permanently disabled.

-*   The plan document will specify the terms and conditions that you must meet to receive disability payments.
+A plan participant may receive a distribution from a retirement plan because they became totally and permanently disabled.
+The plan document will specify the terms and conditions that a person must meet to receive disability payments.

-*   It will also give instructions on how to apply for them.
+## How to File

+To file for disability, follow these steps:

+*   When to file: File as soon as possible after becoming disabled.
+*   Where to file: File with the IRS or through a tax professional.
+*   Update your information: If you experience any changes in your income or circumstances, update your information.

+## Tax Records

+You can access your tax records online or by contacting the IRS.
+You can also request a transcript of your tax return.

+## Payments and Refunds

+If you're unable to work due to disability, you may be eligible for certain payments and refunds.
+Contact the IRS or a tax professional to learn more.

+## Forms and Publications

+For more information on disability and retirement topics, refer to the following forms and publications:

-### Publication 575, Pension and Annuity Income
+*   Publication 575: Pension and Annuity Income
-### Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs)
+*   Publication 590-B: Distributions from Individual Retirement Arrangements (IRAs)
-### Publication 907, Tax Highlights for Persons with Disabilities
+*   Publication 907: Tax Highlights for Persons with Disabilities

-## Disability Information

-### For Individuals
-*   Disability information for individuals.
-*   Information on disability payments and tax implications.

-### For Businesses and Partners Providing Services
-*   Disability information for businesses and partners providing services.

-## Reporting of Disability Annuity Payments

-*   2023 Form 1099-R: Reporting of disability annuity payments to first responders and other disabled taxpayers.